elaforge/karya/doc/ui.md

 Control-backspace deletes a token.
 Otherwise, they use the shortcuts documented on fltk's Fl_Input.

+## symbols

+Scores can look nice with specialized symbols.
+There are two ways to do this.
+One way is to just enter the symbol directly, using an IME or character palette.
+You should be able to bind a call to any unicode word without spaces.
+The disadvantages are it can be an awkward way to type, you can't specify the font, it's unreadable if you don't have the right fonts installed, and it can only represent glyphs that you can directly emit via unicode.

+Symbols are an alternate approach.
+Any text surrounded by backticks \`like this\` is looked up in a static symbol table, and if found, replaced with the rendered symbol.
+'Ui.Symbol.Symbol's are registered in the table at startup.
+They are a composition of multiple unicode glyphs, with individual fonts, size, alignment, and rotation.
+The name to glyph map is declared statically in the source, although it's spread around based on who is using it:
+'Derive.Call.Symbols', 'Derive.Scale.Symbols', and 'Derive.Instrument.Symbols'.
+They are collected at startup time and loaded by 'App.LoadConfig'.
+If the fonts don't exist, it warns at startup, and the symbols fall back on a readable if not so pretty representation.
+The major disadvantage of this approach is that you have to declare every symbol explicitly in the source, and remember its name.

+All this said, I've wound up not using symbols very often.
+You can still express quite a lot with ASCII and it's easier to type.
+For example, I'm not yet sure whether I prefer a plain `tr` or a fancy trill symbol, though in the case of sharps and flats I've decided on plain ASCII `#` and `b`.

 ## IDs

 IDs are names for the major score elements.
 ViewIds name 'Ui.Block.View's,